/ What-fabrication-techniques-welding-bending-are-used-for-alloy-400-pipe

 What is the maximum diameter of Alloy 400 pipe that can be fabricated?

-At TSM Technology, we can fabricate Alloy 400 pipes with outer diameters up to 324 mm, meeting ASTM B165 and ASME SB165 standards.
+We can make Alloy 400 pipes with outside sizes of up to 324 mm at TSM Technology.
+These pipes meet ASTM B165 and ASME SB165 standards.

 How does TSM ensure the quality of welded joints in Alloy 400 pipes?